-Shipping and Handling -Shipping and handling fees charged to our customers are recognized as product revenue in the period shipped and the related costs for providing these services are recorded as a cost of sale.
+Shipping and Handling-Shipping and handling fees charged to our customers are recognized as product revenue in the period shipped and the related costs for providing these services are recorded as a cost of sale.

 Accounts Receivable - Trade accounts receivable are recorded at the invoiced amount, net of sales returns reserve and allowances for doubtful accounts.
 The sales returns reserve is determined based on specific criteria including agreements to provide rebates and other factors known at the time, as well as estimates of the amount of goods shipped that will be returned.
 To determine the adequacy of the sales returns reserve, we analyze historical experience of actual rebates and returns.
-The sales returns reserve was \$5.5 million and \$5.8 million as of December 31, 2015 and 2014, respectively.
+The sales returns reserve was \$10.3 million and \$5.5 million as of December 31, 2016 and 2015, respectively.
 The allowance for doubtful accounts is determined based on our assessment of the collectability of customer accounts.
-The allowance for doubtful accounts was \$0.7 million and \$0.4 million as of December 31, 2015 and 2014.
+The allowance for doubtful accounts was \$0.9 million and \$0.7 million as of December 31, 2016 and 2015, respectively.

 Warranties -We generally provide a 1 -year warranty on hardware products and a 90 -day warranty on software.
-A provision for estimated future costs related to warranty activities is recorded as a component of cost of product revenues when the product revenue is recognized, based upon historical product failure rates and historical costs incurred in correcting product failures.
+We also provide extended warranties under the terms of our support agreements.
+A provision for estimated future costs related to warranty activities in the first year after product sale is recorded as a component of cost of product revenues when the product revenue is recognized, based upon historical product failure rates and historical costs incurred in correcting product failures.
+Warranty costs related to extended warranties sold under support agreements are recognized as incurred.
 In the event we change our warranty reserve estimates, the resulting charge against future cost of sales or reversal of previously recorded charges may materially affect our gross margins and operating results.
+Accrued warranty was not significant as of December 31, 2016 and 2015.